aws-samples/driftctl-cross-account-cross-region/README.md

     ```

 ## Driftctl
+### Dependency Management
+This project uses two requirements files:
+- `requirements.txt`: Contains flexible version constraints for development
+- `requirements-lock.txt`: Contains exact pinned versions for reproducible builds

+GitHub Dependabot is configured to automatically create pull requests for dependency updates.
+When dependencies are updated:
+1. Dependabot will update `requirements.txt` with new version constraints
+2. Run `./update-requirements-lock.sh` to regenerate `requirements-lock.txt` with exact versions
+3. Commit both files together

 ### Setup
 - Install latest version of Driftctl following steps mentioned [here](https://docs.driftctl.com/installation/) and check if the installation is successful using below command.
   ```shell